ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

+See [CHANGELOG.md](CHANGELOG.md) for changes of each published version.

 ## Purpose

 This tool was created to solve a couple of issues me and my team faced at a couple of projects.
 Relevant issues of our use cases were: